Meat: Etymology

-Most often, meat refers to skeletal muscle and associated fat and other tissues, but it may also describe other edible tissues such as offal.
-Meat is sometimes also used in a more restrictive sense to mean the flesh of mammalian species (pigs, cattle, sheep, goats, etc.) raised and prepared for human consumption, to the exclusion of fish, other seafood, insects, poultry, or other animals.
+The word meat comes from the Old English word mete, meaning food in general.
+In modern usage, meat primarily means skeletal muscle with its associated fat and connective tissue, but it can include offal, here meaning other edible organs such as liver and kidney.
+The term is sometimes used in a more restrictive sense to mean the flesh of mammalian species (pigs, cattle, sheep, goats, etc.) raised and prepared for human consumption, to the exclusion of fish, other seafood, insects, poultry, or other animals.